delphix/dcs-for-azure-templates/dcsazure_Databricks_to_Databricks_mask_pl/README.md

     * For Each Table With No Masking.
 Provided we have any rows left after applying the filter
       * Get Sink Table Details No Masking.
 Query Databricks for sink table details
       * Get Sink Table Metadata No Masking.
 Query Metadata store to construct metadata information for sink table
-      * Switch On Copy Methodology And Supported Write.
-Evaluate whether and how to copy data to the sink table
+      * If Copy Write Supported.
+Evaluate whether we can copy data to the sink table
-        * Default - We don't know how to handle this.
-Fail the pipeline
-        * `DATAFLOW_UNSUPPORTED` - We wish to copy via dataflow, but the writer version is unsupported.
-Fail the pipeline
-        * `DATAFLOW_SUPPORTED` - We wish to copy via dataflow, and the writer version is supported.
-Call `dcsazure_Databricks_to_Databricks_copy_df`
+        * If true, the writer version is supported, copy data by calling `dcsazure_Databricks_to_Databricks_copy_df`
-        * `ACTIVITY_UNSUPPORTED` - We wish to copy via copy activity, but the writer version is unsupported.
-Fail the pipeline
+        * If false, the writer version is unsupported, fail the pipeline
-        * `ACTIVITY_SUPPORTED` - We wish to copy via copy activity, and the writer version is supported.
-Use copy activity to copy between source and sink tables

 ### Variables